 Here Is That About Which I’m Talking (About)

 Then there’s the supposed rule against ending sentences with prepositions.
 It is certainly true that in some cases, a sentence will be clearer if prepositions are in fact positioned “pre” (at the beginning of a phrase).
 But there is actually nothing at all wrong with ending a sentence in a preposition.
-That is often the best and most concise way to state something, as in “This is the stupidest rule I know of.”
-Almost everyone would agree that it’s less clear and more awkward to say, “This is the stupidest rule of which I know.”
+That is often the best and most concise way to state something, as in “This is the stupidest rule I’ve ever heard of.”
+Almost everyone would agree that it’s less clear and more awkward to say, “This is the stupidest rule of which I’ve ever heard.”
 Nevertheless, plenty of people, in a misguided effort to avoid final prepositions, hypercorrect by making their sentences clumsier.
 My own little running joke, the point of which is to ridicule the absurdity of the “no final prepositions” rule, is to put prepositions both at the beginnings and ends of phrases, where they would in some languages be called “postpositions.”
 Thus, I say things like “Grammar is a subject in which I’m well versed in,” or, if I’m feeling particularly obnoxious, “Grammar is a subject with which I have a knack for.
 In.”